-- 1. Ms. Taylor Martin and Mr. Craig have been paid in British pounds sterling (GBP).
+Ms. Taylor Martin and Mr. Craig have been paid in British pounds sterling (GBP).
 Amounts reflected in this table for Ms. Taylor Martin and Mr. Craig have been translated to U.S. dollars using the average GBP/U.S. dollar exchange rate for the applicable year, which was GBP 1 = US\$1.5253 for 2015, GBP 1 = US\$1.6462 for 2014 and GBP 1 = US\$1.56 for 2013.
 Base salaries for Ms. Taylor Martin and Mr. Craig were unchanged in 2015 from 2014.
-Changes in this table are related to fluctuations in the average GBP/U.S. dollar exchange rate from year to year. - 2 Long-term incentive awards granted in 2015, 2014 and 2013 represent the grant date fair value of PRSUs for the three year performance periods that end on December 31, 2017, 2016 and 2015, respectively, as well as the grant date fair value of TRSUs.
-TRSUs are not part of a named executive officer's typical annual compensation.
-In 2014, Ms. Taylor Martin was the only named executive officer who received both PRSU and TRSU awards.
-The grant date fair value of those PRSUs and TRSUs was \$347,989 and \$1,707,500, respectively.
-In 2013, Mr. Bello was the only named executive officer who received PRSU and TRSU grants.
-The grant date fair value of those PRSUs and TRSUs was \$850,226 and \$1,542,500, respectively.
-The grant date fair value of all 2015, 2014 and 2013 awards were based on the closing price of our common shares on the NYSE on the date prior to the grant date.
-Additional information about our long-term incentive awards and TRSU grants is provided in the "Compensation Discussion and Analysis" section of this circular. - 3 For options granted on March 4, 2015 and March 5, 2014, we calculated the grant date fair value based on the closing common share price on the date prior to the grant date and used a Black-Scholes valuation of this share price.
-For options granted on March 6, 2013, we calculated the grant date fair value based on the closing common share price and the average of Black-Scholes valuations of 2012 grants.
+Changes in this table are related to fluctuations in the average GBP/U.S. dollar exchange rate from year to year.
+Long-term incentive awards granted in 2015, 2014 and 2013 represent the grant date fair value of PRSUs for the three year performance periods that end on December 31, 2017, 2016 and 2015, respectively, as well as the grant date fair value of TRSUs.
+TRSUs are not part of a named executive officer who received both PRSU and TRSUS was \$347,898 and \$1,707,500, respectively.
+In 2013, Ms. Taylor Martin was the only named executive officer who received PRSU and TRSUS grant date fair value of those PRSUs and TRSUs was \$347,898 and \$1,707,500, respectively.
+In 2013, 401,2013 awards were based on the closing price of our common shares on the NYSE on the date prior to the grant date.
+Additional information about our long-term incentive awards and TRSU grants is provided in the "Compensation Discussion and Analysis" section of this circular.

+For options granted on March 4, 2015 and March 5, 2014, we calculated the grant date fair value based on the closing common share price on the date prior to the grant date and used a Black-Scholes valuation of this share price.
+For options granted on March 6, 2013, we calculated the grant date fair value based on the closing common share price on the date prior to the grant date and used a Black-Scholes valuation of this share price.